+Knowing how to grow lavender is a useful skill.
 Lavender is a beautiful and useful flower to add to your garden.
-It can be used for all sorts of things, from homemade soaps and candles to lavender-flavored cookies and cupcakes.
+It can be used for everything from homemade soaps and candles to lavender-flavored cookies and cupcakes.
 Lavender can even be grown indoors, as part of a kitchen herb garden or just to liven up a room.
 Aside from the ways it benefits us directly, lavender also attracts many beneficial insects, including pollinators.
 You can start lavender from a cutting, but, if you don’t already have a lavender plant to propagate, then growing lavender from seed is an easy alternative.

 The soil mix should be well-draining to avoid overwatering the seeds.
 Lavender seedlings are particularly vulnerable to fungal infections.
 Letting the soil dry slightly between waterings and keeping the seedlings somewhere with good airflow can help mitigate this.
 Most lavender seeds will germinate in just a couple of weeks, but some can take up to a month if they are lacking in sun or heat.
 Lavender grows very slowly at first and will continue to grow slowly during its first year.